Mdhvince/minimal-rec-sys-module/.ipynb_checkpoints/README-checkpoint.md

 - Matrix Factorisation Funk SVD: if the _id_type='user' and the _id of the user exist in the database
 - Collaborative Filtering User-Based: if the _id_type='user' and the _id of the user exist in the database
 - Ranked Based: if the _id_type='user' and the _id of the user dosn't exist in the database (new user)
-- Collaborative Filtering Content-Based: if the _id_type='item' and the _id of the item exist in the database
+- Content-Based: if the _id_type='item' and the _id of the item exist in the database
 - error message: if the item doesn't exist

 To help you displaying result, you can use this helper function: